 With that as a frame, here is what I’m thinking about this Writing Goals series: I will share my own year-end process with you.
 Not only that, at some point I will make a public declaration what my writing goals are for 2014.
 I’m hoping at least some of you will have the courage to do likewise.

 Again just to be clear, all I’m trying to do is to motivate you to be productive next year, the same spirit as the Go On Your Own Quest initiative.

 Thus each day this week (Monday-Friday) and as well as next week, I will be posting something about setting goals as well as tips and inspirational observations to achieve them, sharing my own process, and inviting any of you to join in.

 An important first step in setting writing goals is to look back at what you accomplished in the last twelve months.
 If you’ve achieved a lot, great.
 By reviewing your accomplishments, you can use that as a springboard to propel you into the New Year.
 You can also assess what you’ve done to provide a logical transition from these projects this year to the ones you choose to write in the upcoming year.

-That serves as a segue into my teaching.
-At Screenwriting Master Class, I worked with hundreds of writers in everything from 1-week Core and Craft courses, Prep, Pages I: The First Draft, and Pages II: Rewriting Your Script workshop, and private one-on-one mentor programs including The Quest.
-I also paid off a promise — one free Core or Craft class to anyone who submitted a logline for The Quest initiative — to 400 writers [I will continue to fulfill my pledge to any of the other 1000+ Quest entrants next years].
+* At Screenwriting Master Class, I worked with hundreds of writers in everything from 1-week Core and Craft courses, Prep, Pages I: The First Draft, and Pages II: Rewriting Your Script workshops, and private one-on-one programs including The Quest.

 Bottom line: Set some specific, achievable goals for 2013.